VikasChoataHP/ansible-labs/README.md

    git clone https://github.com/<your-username>/ansible-labs.git
    cd ansible-labs

-2. Navigate to the topic folder of your choice:
+2. Run vagrant up command and navigate to the topic folder of your choice:

     ``bash
+    vagrant up
+    vagrant ssh
-    cd ansible-vault-lab  # Example: Navigate to the Ansible Vault lab folder ``
+    cd /vagrant/ansible-vault-lab  # Example: Navigate to the Ansible Vault lab folder ``

 3. Follow the steps in the `README.md` file for a hands-on exercise.